January Savings ends in

 3. Make sure you’re letting natural light into your room

-If you’re laying in bed trying to find the energy to get up, keep your curtains open.
+If you’re lying in bed trying to find the energy to get up, keep your curtains open.

-Being exposed to bright natural light signals your brain to stop producing the sleep hormone, melatonin, which makes you feel drowsy – so you should ensure you're exposed to sunlight as much as possible throughout the day.
+Learning more about how your daily routine and circadian rhythm can affect sleep can help you understand how to feel more awake day to day.
+Being exposed to bright natural light signals your brain to stop producing the sleep hormone, melatonin, which makes you feel drowsy.
+So, make sure you’re exposed to sunlight as much as possible throughout the day.

 4. Complete a 30-minute workout – even if it’s just a mid-afternoon walk